Leverett, Massachusetts: History

-The Town of Leverett is located on the traditional lands of the Pennacook and the Pocomtuc Nations.

 Leverett is one of the southernmost towns of Franklin County, located west of Shutesbury and Wendell, east of Sunderland, south of Montague, and north of Amherst.
 Leverett was originally part of Sunderland (named Swampfield at that time).

 The first non-indigenous settlement was established in 1750, and the settlers officially petitioned Sunderland to become their own town in 1774.
 The town was named for John Leverett, the twentieth Governor of the Massachusetts Bay Colony.

 In 1985, a Buddhist monastic order called Nipponzan Myohoji erected a large monument in Leverett.
 This structure, known as the New England Peace Pagoda, is considered the first of its kind in North America.
 Two historic Evangelical churches are also located in Leverett, North Leverett Baptist and Moore's Corner Church, the latter of which was founded by a protégé of evangelist Dwight L. Moody.

 The Boston Globe ran a story in 2005 describing Leverett and its neighboring town, Shutesbury, as one of "America's Broadband Black Holes".
 In 2017 Massachusetts Governor Charlie Baker announced grant funding for high speed broadband in several towns, including Leverett.